ryantd42/NY-Legislative-Git/2023/A6969B-2023/bill.md

   Committee  on  Ways  and Means -- recommitted to the Committee on Ways and Means in accordance with Assembly Rule  3,  sec.
-2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  -- again reported from said committee with amend- ments, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the environmental conservation law, in relation  to  the regulation of ingredients in personal care products and cosmetics

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short title.
-This act shall be known and may be cited as the "safe personal care and cosmetics act".
+This act shall be known and may  be  cited  as the "beauty justice act".
   § 2.
 Legislative findings and intent.
 Thousands of chemicals are used in  cosmetics  and  personal  care products.
 Some of these chemicals are associated with asthma, allergies, hormone disruption,  neurodevelopmen- tal  problems,  infertility,  even cancer.
 Exposure to personal care and cosmetic products typically begins in infancy,  with  products  such  as baby  shampoo,  lotion, and diaper cream, and continues throughout their lifespan.
-According  to the Environmental Working Group, "on average, women use 12 personal care products a day, exposing  themselves  to  168
+According to the Environmental Working  Group,  "on  average,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07027-11-4
+  LBD07027-13-4
- A. 6969--A  2
+ A. 6969--B  2

- chemical  ingredients.
+ women  use  12  personal care products a day, exposing themselves to 168 chemical ingredients.
 Men use six,  exposing  themselves  to  85  unique chemicals."
   Further,  The  National Institutes of Health (NIH) conducted an eight- year study of over  46,000  women  who  used  permanent  hair  dyes  and